Best DevOps Tools: 25 Top Options for 2025

 17. Docker

-Docker is a tool leading the charge for containerization in the IT industry.
-Docker containers include everything needed to run an application all in a single package, from libraries to source code to supporting files.
+Docker is a leading tool for containerization in the IT industry.
+Its containers include everything needed to run an application all in a single package, from libraries to source code to supporting files.
 Each package is integrated with strong security and the container format allows for accelerated workflows as well as lower infrastructure costs.
 They support virtual machine environments, automated app development, and more.
-A large plus of using Docker is that it works with any language, which often can be a trouble for teams using more than one language or lesser-used ones.
 While not the only containerization tool in the industry, Docker stands apart from the others with its comprehensive packages and additional features that aid in the quick and easy release and deployment of their applications.

 18. Kubernetes